 Still headed south on Dixie Highway, they went to Walton and now set their sights on the Kroger store at 24 North Main Street next to the Phoenix Hotel (now Gross Insurance Agency and Walton Florist & Gifts).

 Merchant Policeman Johnson was stoking the furnace at the Walton Equitable Bank Building (now U.S. Bank) at 27 North Main Street, across the street from the Kroger’s store, when the three were breaking into the store.
 He saw Keplinger and Milton breaking in the front door and came over to investigate with his revolver in hand.
-Only the criminals know what happened next and they gave different accounts, but the result was Policeman Johnson shot in the abdomen.
+Only the criminals know what happened next and they disagree, but the result was Policeman Johnson was shot in the abdomen.

-Policeman Johnson died later that day at 1 p.m. of a gunshot wound to the abdomen, kidney, and stomach.
-He was, by far, the oldest law enforcement officer to have died in the line of duty in the eight-county region.
+Policeman Johnson died later that day at 1 p.m. of a gunshot wound to the abdomen, kidney, and stomach becoming, by far, the oldest law enforcement officer to have died in the line of duty in the eight-county region.

-Policeman Johnson was survived by his 70-year-old wife of 53 years, Emily (Emma) Johnson, and 9 of his 11 of his ten children; E. A. Johnson of Latonia, Omer B. Johnson of Crittenden, Mrs. M. O. Jones of Bracht Station, Albert C. Johnson of Walton, William D. Johnson of Bracht Station, Mrs. F. M. Nave of Latonia, Mrs. Hubert Garvey of Latonia, Mrs. Clarence Browning of Erlanger, and D. K. Johnson of Walton.
+Policeman Johnson was survived by his wife of 53 years, Emily (Emma) Johnson (70), and children, E. A. Johnson of Latonia, Omer B. Johnson of Crittenden, Mrs. M. O. Jones of Bracht Station, Albert C. Johnson of Walton, William D. Johnson of Bracht Station, Mrs. F. M. Nave of Latonia, Mrs. Hubert Garvey of Latonia, Mrs. Clarence Browning of Erlanger, and D. K. Johnson of Walton.
 Funeral services were held at the Walton Baptist Church.
-He was buried in the Walton Cemetery in Boone County.
+He was buried in Walton Cemetery in Boone County.
 Emma joined him there almost seven years later.

-With fears of lynching, the murderers were moved to the Covington jail.
+With fears of lynching, the murders were moved to the Covington jail.
 They were indicted by a Boone County grand jury on January 26, 1929.

-Milton’s trial began on March 11.
+Milton’s trial for Murder of the 1st Degree began on March 11, 1929 before Judge J. C. Vallandingham in Boone Circuit Court in Burlington.
+It was the first murder trial in Boone County in seven years.
+There was much discussion bandied about as to whether the death penalty could be returned there, considering that the last (and only) time it had been was for a slave in 1849.
 John J. Howe of Carrollton and Horace Root of Newport defended him.
 The case was prosecuted by Boone County Commonwealth Attorney Ward Yeager, Boone County Attorney B. H. Riley, and John L. Vest.
-In all, 24 witnesses testified and Milton admitted to shooting Policeman Johnson, but the jury chose life imprisonment over the death penalty.
-“Life” became eleven years when, at the age of 35, he was paroled on August 7, 1940.
+In all, 24 witnesses testified, and Milton admitted to shooting Policeman Johnson.
+On March 16, after deliberating 7 hours, the jury found him guilty and he was immediately sentenced to Life Imprisonment at the Franklin Reformatory.
+He served only eleven years when, at the age of 35, he was paroled on August 7, 1940.

-Brewer’s trial was next, beginning July 22, 1929 in Owenton.
+Brewer’s trial was next, beginning July 22, 1929 in Owenton, because he had won a motion for a change in venue.
 His attorneys were John Howe of Covington, Henderson Estes of Middletown, and A. Floyd Byrd of Lexington.
 The first trial ended in a mistrial with the jury could not agree on his guilt as the driver.
+Of the twelve men, eleven had voted for acquittal.
 The second trial, in Burlington, was held on December 13, 1929.
-This time, Brewer was convicted of Manslaughter and given a 10-year sentence.
-He died within a year at 23 years of age of spinal meningitis during December 1930.
+This time, Milton was brought in to testify that he had fired the fatal shot and that Brewer stayed in the car during the gunfight.
+On Sunday, December 15, Brewer was convicted of Manslaughter and given a 10-year sentence.
+He died a year later of spinal meningitis.

-Klepinger pleaded guilty on December 16, 1929 and was sentenced to 15 years.
+The day after Brewer was convicted, on Monday, December 16, 1929, Klepinger pleaded guilty to Complicity and was sentenced to fifteen years.
 He served little more than half and was paroled on January 30, 1937 at the age of 30.

-This narrative was researched and revised on January 6, 2015 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, based largely on research conducted by Melinda Sartwell during 2010, Northern Kentucky University Public Histories Program student, and Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+This narrative was further researched and revised on January 10, 2016 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
+The basis for the narrative was largely the work product of Melinda Sartwell, Northern Kentucky University Public Histories Program student, and Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
+All rights are reserved to them and the Greater Cincinnati Police Museum.